Summarize and compress HashBackup log files.

 To send a summary every day after the backup, whether there are errors

-To send a summary once a week on Sunday at 7am, use a separate crontab entry:
+To send a summary once a week on Sunday at 7am, remove the

-00 07 * * Sun root /usr/local/bin/hb log -s -x2
+00 07 * * Sun root /usr/local/bin/hb log -c /hbbackup -x2 >/dev/null

 It can be difficult to find errors in large backup log files when all of the backup pathnames are listed.
 The files can get so large that editors can’t load them.

-displays all lines from the backup log that are not pathnames.
+finds all lines that are not pathnames.

-shows the pathname 1 line before any error:
+-B1 shows the pathname 1

 $ grep -v -B1 "| /" 2021-11-23_Tue_02\:00\:00_backup 2021-11-23 Tue 02:00:01| HashBackup #2527 Copyright 2009-2021 HashBackup, LLC 2021-11-23 Tue 02:00:01| Backup directory: /hbbackup 2021-11-23 Tue 02:00:01| Backup start: 2021-11-23 02:00:01 2021-11-23 Tue 02:00:01| Using destinations in dest.conf 2021-11-23 Tue 02:00:10| This is backup version: 3606 2021-11-23 Tue 02:00:12| Dedup enabled, 60% of current size, 12% of max size -- 2021-11-23 Tue 02:01:16| /Library 2021-11-23 Tue 02:01:16| Mount point contents skipped: /Network/Servers -- 2021-11-23 Tue 02:13:20| /Users 2021-11-23 Tue 02:13:20| Mount point contents skipped: /dev 2021-11-23 Tue 02:13:20| Mount point contents skipped: /home 2021-11-23 Tue 02:13:20| Mount point contents skipped: /net -- 2021-11-23 Tue 02:13:41| / 2021-11-23 Tue 02:13:46| Copied arc.3606.0 to usbcopy (12 MB 1s 11 MB/s) 2021-11-23 Tue 02:13:51| Waiting for destinations: b2